At a glance

 - To achieve the objectives for the protection of the marine environment, Germany has committed to comply with maximum concentrations of nitrogen at estuaries.

-- These target concentrations in the North Sea and Baltic Sea are only slightly exceeded on average by all rivers, but some rivers still have very high concentrations.
+- Some of the North Sea and Baltic Sea tributaries still have very high concentrations.

 - In order to fulfil the objectives, it is necessary that each river achieves the target.